 Not every school project at HKU involved object lessons in colonial power dynamics.
 I am pleased to report that I successfully wrote several papers without subjugating any local individuals.

-While I was writing one of my papers, Amelia and Kat took a day off to go have tea and do some Christmas shopping.
+While I was writing one of my papers, The Missus and Kat took a day off to go have tea and do some Christmas shopping.
 The British and the Chinese are both well-known for their love of tea, so it should be no surprise that Hong Kong is something of a nexus for tea aficionados.

-I’m not partial to tea, myself, but Amelia and Kat count themselves among the rank of the steeping-obsessed.
+I’m not partial to tea, myself, but The Missus and Kat count themselves among the rank of the steeping-obsessed.
 Hong Kong presented a whole universe of new and unfamiliar teas, and my traveling companions were excited to chart them out.
 They stopped in for high tea at TWG (“The World’s Greatest Tea”), which stocked a truly dizzying number of teas.

 When we flew into Hong Kong, we had purchased one-way tickets, as we didn’t know whether we’d want to spend Christmas in Hong Kong (for the sake of novelty) or Canada (for the sake of tradition).
 With the end of the semester now approaching, the answer was clear: we were very keen on heading home.

 Before we headed home, however, there were a few boxes we wanted to check off.
 The first was going to dim sum — although our culinary adventures were varied during our trip, somehow we had managed to live in Hong Kong for four months without once getting dim sum.
-Amelia and I rectified this late one night (or, really, early one morning — it was around 4am) shortly before we left.
+The Missus and I rectified this late one night (or, really, early one morning — it was around 4am) shortly before we left.
 We went to a 24-hour dim sum spot just around the corner from our apartment, where we got seated with strangers and ordered more-or-less at random off a Chinese menu.
 It was a delightful meal.